PatrickMatthiesen/ProbabilisticProgramming/notes.md

 We want to use the distribution that has the maximum entropy, given the constraints we have.

+The constraints are the moments of the distribution.
+The moments are the expected values of the distribution.

 ### Generalized Linear Model

 We have previously used linear models, but we can also use generalized linear models.